model-checking/kani/tests/cargo-kani/firecracker-block-example/README.md

 This example accompanies Kani's post on Firecracker.
 This describes a proof harness for ensuring that the Firecracker block device `parse` method adheres to a virtio requirement.
+We implement this as a standalone example with some simplifications (search for "Kani change" in the source).

 ## Reproducing results locally